JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 It therefore seems appropriate to postulate an intervening fulcrum between INFINITY and finite space, a surface at INFINITY enclosing INFINITY.
 The fixed patterns enclosed by this surface are responsible for maintaining the energy configurations and balanced quantum interactions and transformations of shadowy moving finite material bodies.
 Our friends the Midwayers ask? “_How long before you will regard time as the moving image of eternity and space as the fleeting shadow of Paradise realities?_”

 > Mankind is slow to perceive that, in all that is personal, matter is the skeleton of morontia, and that both are the reflected shadow of enduring spirit reality.
-How long before you will regard time as the moving image of eternity and space as the fleeting shadow of Paradise realities? [[UB 189:1.3](/en/The_Urantia_Book/189#p1_3)]
+How long before you will regard time as the moving image of eternity and space as the fleeting shadow of Paradise realities? <a id="a332_289"></a>[[UB 189:1.3](/en/The_Urantia_Book/189#p1_3)]

 ### Time and Eternity, Space and Infinity